Identification schemes

 Peggy:

-Chooses the secret prime numbers \( p \) and \( q \) and computes \( n = p \cdot q \).
+Chooses two secret prime numbers \( p \) and \( q \), then computes \( n = p \cdot q \).

 Computes the public value \( y = x^{2} \: mod \: n \).

-Chooses the random integer \( 1 \leq r \leq n-1 \) and computes \( a = r^{2} \: mod \: n \).
+Picks a random integer \( 1 \leq r \leq n-1 \) and computes \( a = r^{2} \: mod \: n \).

 Peggy sends the public values \( (n, y, a) \) to Victor.